What is the purpose of MAVEN?

 Will MAVEN ever crash into Mars?

-MAVEN is scheduled for Mars Orbit Insertion on September 21, 2014, and is expected to operate in some capacity for up to a decade.
+MAVEN entered orbit around Mars on September 21, 2014, and is expected to operate in some capacity for up to a decade.
 Once all fuel for the mission is exhausted, the orbit of the spacecraft will experience a natural decay and MAVEN will enter the Martian atmosphere one final time.
 Despite the relatively thin composition of Mars’ atmosphere (it’s less than 1% as dense as Earth’s), MAVEN will largely burn up upon entry, but some of the material that comprises the spacecraft and its components is expected to survive this process and impact the surface of Mars.

 What measures were taken to keep Mars safe from contamination after impact?